Vladimir Kramnik: Anti-cheating campaigns and controversies

-In November 2023, Kramnik made a statement on his Chess.com profile purportedly insinuating that an unnamed high-level player was cheating.
-Hikaru Nakamura believed the post was about him, and responded on X: "Vladimir appears to be referencing my record...is he really accusing me of cheating???"
-Nakamura also expressed disappointment with Ian Nepomniachtchi for reposting Kramnik's claims.
+In November 2023, Kramnik posted on his Chess.com profile that an unnamed high-level player (later identified as GM Hikaru Nakamura) had impressively scored 45.5 points from 46 consecutive blitz games against an average opposition of approximately 2950.
+Nakamura misinterpreted Kramnik's statement as a cheating accusation and criticized Kramnik for "trying to sow the seeds of doubt."
+Kramnik later clarified that he was not accusing Nakamura of cheating, but simply reporting a statistical anomaly that merited thorough investigation.
+He launched a petition on Change.org calling for Chess.com to perform a detailed examination of Nakamura's numerous streaks.

+In August 2024, Canadian statistician Jeff Rosenthal analyzed data provided by Chess.com and published a report concluding that Nakamura's streaks were firmly within statistical expectation.
+Kramnik criticized the report, taking issue with Rosenthal assessing probabilities of game outcomes using the Elo rating system when Chess.com instead uses the Glicko rating system.
+Kramnik also criticized Rosenthal for analyzing a 10-year span of games (during which a player's strength is unstable), not isolating games played at different time controls, running too few Monte-Carlo simulations, and artificially limiting his definition of "notable streaks".
+Rosenthal updated his study to address Kramnik's criticisms, but Kramnik maintained his critiques and presented several notable streaks not considered by Rosenthal.

-In December 2023, Kramnik's conduct prompted Chess.com to close his blog and mute his account.
-After he accused several more players of cheating, Kramnik himself was found to be violating Chess.com's terms of service and banned from prize tournaments after he was caught playing on Denis Khismatullin's account.
-Kramnik then took to X to blame the whistleblower, IM Matvey Galchenko, calling him, in Russian, "a YouTuber posing as a chess player" and blaming him for the fact he would no longer be streaming Titled Tuesday.
+In December 2023, after Kramnik had implicated several other players, Chess.com closed Kramnik's blog and muted his account on their platform.
+Later, Kramnik himself was found to be violating Chess.com's terms of service by playing on Denis Khismatullin's account.
+Chess.com responded by banning Kramnik from their prize money tournaments.
+Kramnik then blamed the whistleblower, IM Matvey Galchenko, for the fact he could no longer stream Titled Tuesday.

-In May 2024, Kramnik published a list of players on the social media platform X under the title "Cheating Tuesdays" that included David Navara.
-Navara responded in public forums that he would submit a formal complaint to FIDE.
-He later clarified in a blog post that his complaint was not solely about being personally implicated, but was based on four main objections to Kramnik's conduct: Kramnik's own prior violation of fair-play rules by playing on someone else's account; a pattern of poorly substantiated public accusations against other players, including minors; flawed statistical methodology; and the offensive nature of the tweet.
+In May 2024, Kramnik published a list of players on X, listing the most accurate players (based on average centipawn loss) in Titled Tuesdays in situations with under 10 seconds left.
+Players on the list with lower FIDE blitz ratings were highlighted in red.
+The list included Czech GM David Navara, though Navara was not a highlighted player.
+Nonetheless, Navara submitted a formal complaint to FIDE based on four main objections to Kramnik's conduct: Kramnik's own prior violation of fair-play rules by playing on someone else's account; a pattern of poorly substantiated public accusations against other players, including minors; flawed statistical methodology; and the offensive nature of the tweet.
 A year later, Navara recounted in a blog post the full story and the severe psychological impact it had on him, saying the experience "induced my suicidal thoughts and caused me a lot of pain."
 Kramnik announced his intention to sue Navara, Chess.com, and Chessdom.com for defamation, demanding a public retraction and apology, and said a criminal case was forthcoming.